aonufrei/java-lambda-doc/java-lambdas.md

 ```

-So know, we can use `printPrettyText` as lambda like so:
+So now we can use `printPrettyText` as lambda:

 ```java